sangtrandev00/e-learning-platform/README.md

        - lessons follow by section.
     - Each lesson have info:
       - Lesson name
-      - total video lengths of that lesson
+      - Total video lengths of that lesson
     - Course's author information: with name and avatar.
   - User can add to cart (the course).
 Go to View Cart
 - **Courses Page**:
     - Users are able to views all the courses of website
     - Users can search for courses.
-This feature, I applied fulltext search with nodejs and mongoodb.
-If course name or desc includes the word in "seach terms" it will be displayed.
+This feature, I applied full-text search with nodejs and mongoodb.
+If course's name or description includes the word in "search terms" it will be displayed.
     - Users can filter buy author name, level, price, topic.
 (All this feature i used logic at backend using nodejs)
     - Users can sort for buying newest courses.
     - Paginate the courses.
 With 12 coures per each page.